 In cases where children acquire ear infections repeatedly early in life, it is possible that cholesteatomas can develop from a young age.

 The symptoms associated with a cholesteatoma typically start out mild.
 They become more severe as the cyst grows larger and begin to cause problems within your ear.

 Initially, the affected ear may drain a foul-smelling fluid.
 As the cyst grows, it will begin to create a sense of pressure in your ear, which may cause some discomfort.
 You might also feel an aching pain in or behind your ear.
 The pressure of the growing cyst may even cause hearing loss in the affected ear.

 Call your doctor right away if you’re having any of these symptoms.
 Vertigo, facial muscle paralysis, and permanent hearing loss can occur if the cyst continues to grow unchecked.

-If left untreated, a cholesteatoma will grow larger and cause complications that range from mild to very severe.
+When left untreated, a cholesteatoma will grow larger and cause complications that range from mild to very severe.

-Other complications may include:
+Other potential complications include:

 - chronic infection of the ear

 - meningitis, which is a life-threatening brain infection